-Study of principles and problems of marketing goods and methods of distribution from producer to consumer.
-Types, functions, practices of wholesalers and retailers and efficient techniques in the development and expansion of markets.
+Study of principles and problems of marketing goods and services and methods of distribution from producer to consumer.
+Topics include types, functions, and practices of wholesalers and retailers and efficient techniques in the development and expansion of markets.
 Three hours lecture per week.
 Credit, three semester hours.